automl/symbolic-explanations-hpo/README.md

 ```

 where `job_id` is an index to iterate over a list containing all models, hyperparameter-combinations, and datasets.
+Which models and datasets should be included in the list can be defined in `utils/hpobench_utils`.
+By default,
+one hyperparameter-combination is evaluated per model and dataset.
+This can be adapted by modifying the parameter
+`max_hp_comb` inside the script.

-By setting the option `use_random_samples` in the script to True, the script furthermore allows to collect randomly
+By setting the option `use_random_samples` in the script to `True`, the script furthermore allows to collect randomly
 sampled configurations and evaluate their performance.
 When setting the option `evaluate_on_surrogate` in the script
-to True, the script will collect random samples, but estimated their performance using the Gaussian process.
+to `True`, the script will collect random samples, but estimated their performance using the Gaussian process.
 Please
 note that the BO sampling needs to be run beforehand to provide the Gaussian process models.

 ### Symbolic Regression